Hughes scores to back Vanecek, Devils beat Avalanche 1-0

 The Devils won for the fifth time in six games after dropping the first two games of the season.
-New Jersey also denied defending Stanley Cup champion Colorado’s NHL-best power play six times.
+New Jersey also denied defending Stanley Cup champion Colorado’s NHL-best power play.

-“Honestly, it was really good game.
-The guys played really well and we just scored the goal,” said Vanecek, who won his first contest with the Devils 6-2 on Tuesday night in Detroit.
-“That felt really good and now a home game, so I’m really happy with that.”

 The Devils appeared to open the scoring with just over five minutes left in the first period but an apparent goal by Miles Wood was nullified when the play was deemed offsides on review.